 Many universities provide services that focus on assisting students who experience academic difficulties.
 At UL we are broadening the range of services and in addition to the usual supports we have developed a programme that concentrates on social and other life skill difficulties.
 The ULEAD programme aims to address the requirements of students who are experiencing challenges socially, functionally and educationally.

-ULEAD is a student centred programme.
-Group sessions are run to help the student gain important college skills these sessions deal with subjects like; study skill, academic writing, note taking, using the library etc. Each student is provided with a tailored set of supports to suit their requirements, including on-going sessions with the Student Support Officer and an Occupational therapist.
+ULEAD is a student-centred programme.
+Group sessions are run to help the student gain important college skills these sessions deal with subjects like; study skill, academic writing, note taking, using the library etc. Each student is provided with a tailored set of supports to suit their requirements, including on-going sessions with the Student Support Officer and a mentor.

-While ULEAD can support students with a variety of requirements it is our experience that it is particularly beneficial to students on the Autistic spectrum, students with ADD/ADHD or students experiencing issues with mental health.
+While ULEAD can support students with a variety of requirements it is our experience that it is particularly beneficial to students who may want to develop their organisation and time management skills, their goal setting, motivation, social skills etc.

 ULEAD is available to University of Limerick students who are registered with disability services.
 Registration and participation is a straightforward process.
-The Disability Services office undertakes a needs assessment.
-Participants then meet with an Occupational Therapist (OT).
-The OT develops an occupation based assessment, individual programme plan and practical support strategies.
+Disability Support Services undertakes a needs assessment and will support the student to develop an individual plan and practical support strategies.

 The programme's focus on individual student needs pervades all aspects of its operation.
-Meetings with the OT are guided by the student with the aim of developing organisational and social skills, goal setting and achievement abilities, and nurturing the student's personal development. the ULEAD program is really beneficial to students as it can provide support with academic work, social skills and general college life.
+Supports are guided by the student with the aim of developing organisational and social skills, goal setting and achievement abilities, and nurturing the student's personal development.
+The ULEAD program is really beneficial to students as it can provide support with academic work, social and personal development.

 Participants must register with Disability Services and registered students are guided through the programme by the designated staff.